This post may contain affiliate links, view our disclaimer for details.

 If you have an egg allergy or are vegan, this will be your go-to easy cheesecake recipe.
 This recipe is baked.
 If you’re looking for a no-bake version, check out these mini vegan cheesecakes!

-- No fuss recipe: ditch the traditional water bath that can create a soggy crust…this recipe uses a simple method to create a steamy oven cavity that yields a moist cheesecake
+- Difficulty: This is a no fuss recipe.
+Ditch the traditional water bath that can create a soggy crustโฆthis recipe uses a simple method to create a steamy oven cavity that yields a moist cheesecake

 The purpose of eggs in cheesecake